Law of Kosovo: Postwar period and legal transition

-Following the end of the war in June 1999 Kosovo was placed under an international protectorate, pursuant to United Nations Security Council Resolution 1244, and was administered by United Nations Interim Administration Mission in Kosovo (UNMIK), while NATO based Kosovo Force (KFOR) provided for overall security.
+Following the end of the war in June 1999 Kosovo was placed under an international protectorate, pursuant to United Nations Security Council Resolution 1244, The resolution also provides for the creation of the United Nations Interim Administration Mission in Kosovo which is entrusted with the provisional administration of the territory and populations of Kosovo and the establishment of a temporary political structure.
+Its aim is to facilitate the establishment in Kosovo of autonomy and self-administration within Serbia.

 UNMIK Regulation and supervision of the legal system

 In accordance with UNSC Resolution 1244, UNMIK assumed full competencies in the legislative, executive and judicial branches of government that were exercised by the Special Representative of the Secretary-General (SRSG).
 In order to fill the legislative gap created during the decade of Milosevic's rule, UNMIK enacted laws in the form of executive decrees, commonly referred to as “UNMIK Regulations”.
 UNMIK regulations were intended to complement, and govern the precedence of, different legal instruments enacted in the past.
 Indeed, while the bulk of Kosovo legislation remained relevant, a number of laws enacted during Milosevic's rule, which introduced discriminatory provisions against the Kosovo Albanian community, were repealed.
 Consequently, UNMIK authorized the application of the domestic law as it was in effect before 22 March 1999 (before the abolishment of Kosovo's autonomy) and excluded the laws enacted between 1989 and 1999, except in cases when these legal instruments were not discriminatory and were needed to fill a legal vacuum.
 During its mandate, UNMIK progressively developed a comprehensive modern legal framework, which culminated with the enactment of the Constitutional Framework of Kosovo, on the basis of which the people of Kosovo were able to democratically elect their representatives on the local and central level.
 In 2000, UNMIK established an emergency justice system exclusively composed of local judges and prosecutors, who were subsequently joined by a limited number of international judges and prosecutors, who were responsible for serious and sensitive crimes.